MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. From the main menu, choose the option **Encrypt Credentials**.

-1. Specify where is the encryption certificate installed?
+1. Specify where is the encryption certificate installed:
    + Local machine (Computer account)
    + Current user (My user account)